-Task Scope Notes ActiveDirectoryImport Tenant Import sites, subnets, computers, groups, and users from Active Directory.
+Task Scope Notes ActiveDirectoryImport Tenar Tenant Import sites, subnets, computers, groups, and users from Active Directory.
 There should be no need to trigger this task manually, nor to schedule it separately, as the appropriate message is queued by mgsimport.exe after importing an uploaded file to the inventory database.
 Tip: When Active Directory data is uploaded from an inventory beacon, a Microsoft scheduled task triggers its import into the inventory database (this task by default runs every 10 minutes).
 At the successful completion of this import, a message is queued for the batch scheduler to schedule ActiveDirectoryImport for the connection to the inventory database.
 The bottom line is that Active Directory data is available in the web interface of FlexNet Manager Suite as quickly as possible after it is scheduled for collection on any inventory beacon.
 Underlying executable: ComplianceReader.exe -s connectionName -e ActiveDirectory ActivityLogHistoryDelete Tenant Clean up any records in the system activity log that are older than (by default) 90 days.
 Underlying executable: SQL stored procedure.

 Task Scope Notes

-ARLCleanup System This task cleans up previously-downloaded library files (both .cab files and extracted files) from the disk caching area.
+ARLCleanup ARLCleanup System This task cleans up previously-downloaded library files (both . c ab files and extracted files) from the disk caching area.
 Despite the name, it cleans up all downloaded libraries.

-Tip: It is not necessary to schedule or execute this task.
-In normal operations, the batch scheduler automatically schedules a cleanup before starting a new libraries download.
-If you run this as a task using BatchProcessTask[Console]. exe, the clean-up is queued and run safely.
-If you choose to run this manually with the command line below, take particular care that you do not do so while ARLDownLoad or ARLImport are in progress.

 Underlying executable:

 MgsImportRecognition.exe -c